Brussels to Linz train with Deutsche Bahn (ICE,IC)

 • Designed for International Travelers: Omio is in your language including 24/7 customer service and offers multiple payment options, including PayPal, credit cards, and bank transfer, in your preferred currency.

-• Compare all your options: Omio allows you to compare Deutsche Bahn with all available travel options, which are train and bus to ensure you get the best deal for traveling from Brussels to Linz.
+• Compare all your options: Omio allows you to compare Deutsche Bahn with all available travel options, which are bus, train and flight to ensure you get the best deal for traveling from Brussels to Linz.

 Why book with Omio over Trainline or Wanderu?

-• Multiple modes of transport: Omio allows you to compare travel options including train and bus to find the ideal travel option from Brussels to Linz.
+• Multiple modes of transport: Omio allows you to compare travel options including bus, train and flight to find the ideal travel option from Brussels to Linz.

 Journey information